 Every sports betting board carries two stories at once.
 One is told by the number of tickets — the public — and the other is told by the dollars — the sharps.
 Reading both at the same time is one of the highest-leverage skills in sports betting, because the disagreement between them is where edge tends to live.
-This article unpacks what sharp money actually means, how to interpret public betting percentages, and how to use the gap between ticket pct and money pct to your advantage.
+This guide unpacks what sharp money actually means, how to interpret public betting percentages, and how to use the gap between ticket pct and money pct to your advantage.

 What "sharp money" actually means